 Databases (such as Microsoft Access®) and spreadsheets (such as Microsoft Excel® or OpenOffice.org Calc®) store structured information, often displayed as a table.

 The first row of a table, the header row, normally contains descriptions of the information stored in each column.
 Even simple text files can contain information structured in this way.
 All these files are relatively easy to import into Citavi.

 The first time you import a text file with tabular data, you configure how reference types in the file will be mapped to reference types in Citavi.
-For example, if in your table you have the description "web page," you can tell Citavi to enter this data as an Internet Document.
+For example, if in your table you have the description "web page," you can tell Citavi to enter this data as an Internet Document (see step 7 below).

-If the file contains a column with the reference type, select the column/field that contains it, then for each reference type in Citavi, type in the name of that reference type as it appears in the file.
+If the file contains a column with the reference type, select the column/field that contains it on the Column/Field menu.
+Then for each reference type in Citavi, type the name of that reference type as it appears in the file.
 For example, if your file calls journal articles "article", then type article next to Journal article.

 Please note: for the import to work, at least one column needs to be assigned to the Citavi "Title" field.